mesosphere/field-notes/docs/faqs/maintenance.md

 You can create this file prior to installing DC/OS (I think permissions will just kind of work, not entirely sure though).

+This should not be necessary in Marathon 1.7 (DC/OS 1.12.x).

 ## API Calls

 Here are some example calls to perform various actions: